brandonwillard/brandonwillard.github.io/content/articles/more_proximal_estimation.md

 Step Sizes
 ----------

-A critical aspect of the proximal gradient approach–and most optimization–involves the use of appropriate step sizes, $\alpha$.
-They needn’t always be fixed values, and, because of this, we can search for a suitable value during estimation.
+A critical aspect of the proximal gradient approach–and most optimizations–involves the use of an appropriate step size, $\alpha$.
+The step sizes needn’t always be fixed values and, because of this, we can search for a suitable value during estimation.
 Furthermore, in some cases, step sizes can be sequences amenable to acceleration techniques [@beck_fast_2014].

-These values have obvious connections to the performance of an optimization method–beyond basic guarantees of convergence, so the power of any implementation will depend on how much support it has for various types of step size sequences.
+Step sizes–and the values that drive them–have critical connections to the performance of an optimization method and do not simply ensure convergence.
+In that sense, the power of an implementation can depend on how much support it has for various types of step size sequences and when they can be/are used.

-Often acceptable ranges of step size values are derived from Lipschitz and related properties of the functions involved–and/or their gradients.
-Similar considerations underlie the classical line-search methods in optimization, and give meaning to what some call “tuning parameters”.
-These connections between function-analytic properties and “tuning parameters” themselves highlight the need for more mathematical coverage within implementations–by which we imply their place in a fully computational, symbolic setting.
+Often, acceptable ranges of step size values are derived from broad properties of the functions involved and their gradients (e.g. Lipschitz).
+When explicitly parameterized, these properties can give meaning to what some call “tuning parameters”.
+The connections between function-analytic properties and “tuning parameters” themselves highlight the need for more mathematical coverage/symbolic assessment within implementations.
+Currently, most tuning parameter act as stand-ins for information that's theoretically obtained from the know functions.

 In this spirit, one particularly relevant direction of work can be found in Theano’s experimental matrix “Hints”.
-The ideas behind `theano.sandbox.linalg.ops.{psd, spectral_radius_bound}` examples of the machinery needed to automatically determine applicable and efficient $\alpha$ constants and sequences.
+Matrix-property hints like `theano.sandbox.linalg.ops.{psd, spectral_radius_bound}` are good examples of the machinery needed to automatically determine applicable and efficient $\alpha$ constants and sequences.

-In our example, we use the standard backtracking line-search.
+For our example, we will simply use backtracking line-search.

 ``` python
 def backtracking_search(beta_, alpha_,